 The UIPM representatives going to check the venue for a site visit will forward any doubt about the water quality.
 They will then advise if more tests should be done.

-The water temperature should be a minimum of 18°C and a maximum of 31°C .
-It should be checked at the day of the race, 2 hours before the start, and in the middle of the course at a depth of 40 cm.
+The water temperature should be a minimum of 18°C and a maximum of 31°C. It should be

-UIPM Biathle in Category A and Category B events is continuous and organised outdoors.
+Age Groups and sequence of events UIPM Biathle in Category A and Category B events is continuous and organised outdoors.